 In addition to governance documents such as ByLaws, a detailed Strategic Plan for the CCFN’s first years of operation was drafted.
-Following this, detailed internal documents including but not limited to HR and Financial Manuals, Investment Strategy, Resource Mobilization, Communications Strategies were drafted and approved by the Board.
+Following this, detailed internal documents including but not limited to HR and Financial Manuals, Investment Strategy, Resource Mobilisation, Communications Strategies were drafted and approved by the Board.
 A core team comprising the CEO, Project Manager and the Finance and Procurement Officer have been hired.
 After two years from its incorporation, the Fund is expected to officially launch on the 13th February 2020 with its first major project targeting Human Wildlife Conflict in Namibia’s Communal Conservancies.
 In addition to this the following strides have been achieved from inception to date.

-- Finalisation of Agreements for financing of a HWC Conflict Management Project entitled “Poverty Oriented Support to Community Conservation in Namibia” finalized with KfW and MET – Total Estimated Project value N$ 94 000 000 – Project start date is January 2020.
+- Finalisation of Agreements for financing of a HWC Conflict Management Project entitled “Poverty Oriented Support to Community Conservation in Namibia” finalised with KfW and MET – Total Estimated Project value N$ 94 000 000 – Project start date is January 2020.

 - Establishment of an autonomous CCFN office.

 - CCFN elected to serve on the Excecutive Committee of the Consortium of African Funds for the Environment (CAFÉ).